 27. Take the MN State Fair History Walking Tour

-Or just complete a few stops.
+Complete as many stops as your legs can take on the State Fair History Walking Tour.
 It’s fun to learn a little about the history of those iconic buildings as you pass by.
 You can pick up a free brochure at any of the 12 stops.
 Typically, if you make the entire rounds the Minnesota State Fair Foundation offers a small prize.
 Daily during Fair hours.

 28. Take a trip back in time on Ye Old Mill